Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

  3.0.1   | Minor configuration and readme update
  4.0.0   | Major update to support ModusToolbox™ v3.2 and CAPSENSE™ Middleware v5.0.
 This version is not backward compatible with previous versions of ModusToolbox™ software.
- 4.0.1   | Updated minimum required BSP version in Readme
+ 4.0.1   | Updated minimum required BSP version in Readme 5.0.0   | Major update to support  ModusToolbox&trade; v3.8.
+This version is not backward compatible with previous versions of ModusToolbox&trade;.
+Updated to CAPSENSE&trade; Middleware v11.0 and CAPSENSE&trade; Configurator V12.0

 <br>